erelsop/splice-alt/README.md

 # Splice Alt - Automatic Sample Library Organizer

 A complete system for automatically organizing Splice samples into a structured library on download.
+Hopefully in time we will see a true Splice Desktop AppImage or something, but for now this is an alternative.

 ## 🎯 Overview